sonekase/tap-room-maekover/README.md

 * As a patron, I want to see a list/menu of all available kegs.
 For each keg, I need to see its name, brand, price and alcoholContent (or perhaps something like flavor for a kombucha store).

-* User should be able to click to see beers that are less than $5.

-* User should be able to click to see all beers that are less than 10 remaining.
+* User should be able to add new beer to beer menu.

 ## React Tap Room Makeover Requirements